Alaska's State Forests

 Southeast State Forest Planning

 The Alaska Department of Natural Resources, Division of Forestry is developing a forest management plan for the recently established Southeast State Forest (SESF).
-In June of 2010 Governor Parnell signed House Bill 162 establishing the first units of the new state forest, totaling about 25,000 acres.
-The legislature added an additional 23,000 acres to the state forest in 2011.
-Alaska Statute 41.17.230(a) requires the Department of Natural Resources to prepare a forest management plan for each state forest within three years of the forest's establishment.
-The Division of Forestry intends to complete the required forest management plan for all units of the Southeast State Forest in 2013.
+Alaska Statute 41.17.230(a) requires the Department of Natural Resources to prepare a forest management plan for each state forest.
+The Division of Forestry intends to complete the required forest management plan for the Southeast State Forest in 2015.
+Upon adoption, the new forest management plan will supersede the current guidelines found in the Area Plans and be consistent with the Alaska Forest Resources and Practices Act, or FRPA.

 Public Involvement Opportunities